balogunkehinde13/airbnb-clone-project/README.md

 - **Product Owner** ensures the team builds the right product to meet user and business needs.
 - **Scrum Master** nurtures team efficiency by maintaining agile practices and removing obstacles.

+---

+## 🧩 UI Component Patterns

+To ensure consistency, reusability, and scalability, the project will implement well-structured UI component patterns.
+Each component will be designed with responsiveness and accessibility in mind.

+---

+### 🔹 Planned Components

+#### 1. **Navbar**
+- Logo
+- Search bar
+- User navigation (login, profile, bookings)
+- Responsive menu for mobile devices

+#### 2. **Property Card**
+- Property image
+- Basic details (price, location, rating)
+- Favorite button (save property)
+- Responsive grid layout

+#### 3. **Footer**
+- Site links (About, Contact, Help)
+- Company information
+- Social media links
+- Copyright information

+---

+### 💡 Design Principle
+Each component will be designed for **reusability and consistency** across the application.
+This ensures faster development, easier maintenance, and a cohesive user experience.